 How Hard Is It Being A Customer Service Representative?

-Like any other career, the customer service representative job demands certain types of skills.
+Like any other career, the customer service representative demands specific skills.
 This role is suited for only those comfortable talking over the phone for many hours, working in shifts, enjoying dealing with people, can communicate effectively, and working in a busy environment.

 If you aren't that good at communication, can't face angry or upset customers, and can't handle the stress of working in a fast-paced work environment, you will find this role challenging.